mindsandthings/Obsidian_Repo/3. Resources/Strengths journal/Strengths - 5. Responsibility.md

+# Journaling

+## Sun, Sep 25, 2022
+Need to be careful; joining new circles and don't want to overwhelm.
+Feels like committing to doing things for people makes me more likely to do the same in other areas of life too.
+Also don't want to overwhelm or intimidate people by taking things too seriously and being too responsible.

-# Fri, Aug 5, 2022
+## Fri, Aug 5, 2022

-I am trying to be selective and careful and not overcommit, and will need to do that moving forward with OSS volunteerign if I do that.
+I am trying to be selective and careful and not overcommit, and will need to do that moving forward with OSS volunteering if I do that.

-In writing, I'm trying not to overshedule myself.
+In writing, I'm trying not to overschedule myself.

-# Mon, Aug 15, 2022

 # Aug 2022 areas of focus